 Every species of wood has its own specific mechanical and physical properties.
 Each tree also grows according to its specific physical location and biomechanical needs, so the properties of every specimen are completely unique.

 In fact, there’s so much variability that two pieces of wood from the same tree can be more distinct (according to their physical and mechanical properties) than pieces from two separate trees.
-These properties are assessed and graded for each piece of timber to be used in building.
+These properties are assessed and graded for each piece of timber to be used in a building project.

 The strength grading process shows you how well the pieces will work with a particular design in terms of delivering a safe final structure.
 The assessment is non-destructive and identifies and rejects pieces of timber that are of poorer quality.
-The strength, stiffness and density of the pieces that are passed, is guaranteed.
+The strength, stiffness and density of the pieces that are passed are guaranteed.

 Strength grading is done in two ways: